Nikita Khrushchev: Agricultural policy

-Khrushchev sought to abolish the Machine-Tractor Stations (MTS) which not only owned most large agricultural machines such as combines and tractors but also provided services such as plowing, and transfer their equipment and functions to the kolkhozes and sovkhozes (state farms).
+Khrushchev sought to abolish the Machine-Tractor Stations (MTS) which not only owned most large agricultural machines but also provided services such as plowing, and transfer their equipment and functions to the kolkhozes and sovkhozes (state farms).
 After a successful test involving MTS which served one large kolkhoz each, Khrushchev ordered a gradual transition—but then ordered that the change take place with great speed.
 Within three months, over half of the MTS facilities had been closed, and kolkhozes were being required to buy the equipment, with no discount given for older or dilapidated machines.
 MTS employees, unwilling to bind themselves to kolkhozes and lose their state employee benefits and the right to change their jobs, fled to the cities, creating a shortage of skilled operators.
 The costs of the machinery, plus the costs of building storage sheds and fuel tanks for the equipment, impoverished many kolkhozes.
 Inadequate provisions were made for repair stations.
 Without the MTS, the market for Soviet agricultural equipment fell apart, as the kolkhozes now had neither the money nor skilled buyers to purchase new equipment.

-In the 1940s Stalin put Trofim Lysenko in charge of agricultural research, with his ideas that flouted modern genetics science.
+In the 1940s, Stalin put Trofim Lysenko in charge of agricultural research, with his ideas that flouted modern genetics science.
 Lysenko maintained his influence under Khrushchev, and helped block the adoption of American techniques.
-In 1959, Khrushchev announced a goal of overtaking the United States in the production of milk, meat, and butter.
+In 1959, Khrushchev announced a goal of overtaking the US in the production of milk, meat, and butter.
 Local officials kept Khrushchev happy with unrealistic pledges of production.
 These goals were met by farmers who slaughtered their breeding herds and by purchasing meat at state stores, then reselling it back to the government, artificially increasing recorded production.

 In June 1962, food prices were raised, particularly on meat and butter, by 25–30%.
 This caused public discontent.
-In the southern Russian city of Novocherkassk (Rostov Region), this discontent escalated to a strike and a revolt against the authorities.
+In the southern Russian city of Novocherkassk, this discontent escalated to a strike and a revolt against the authorities.
 The revolt was put down by the military, resulting in a massacre that killed 22 people and wounded 87 according to Soviet official accounts.
-In addition, 116 demonstrators were convicted of involvement and seven of them executed.
+In addition, 116 demonstrators were convicted of involvement and seven were executed.
 Information about the revolt was completely suppressed in the USSR, but spread through Samizdat and damaged Khrushchev's reputation in the West.